citizenfx/natives/VEHICLE/GetVehicleModVariation.md

 ```

 ```
-Returns true if the wheels are custom wheels
+Only used for wheels(ModType = 23/24) Returns true if the wheels are custom wheels
 ```

 ## Parameters